Costco Beef Bulgogi (Korean BBQ) Pro Tips + Recipe Ideas

-Costco provides one set of cooking directions for their Korean BBQ beef bulgogi, and that is basically to pan fry the meat.
+Costco provides one set of cooking directions for their Korean BBQ beef bulgogi, which is basically to pan-fry the meat.

-Their instructions are to preheat the skillet to medium high.
-Add bulgogi and cook until the strips are well browned.
+Their instructions are to preheat the skillet to medium-high.
+Add the Costco bulgogi beef and cook until the strips are well browned.

 Blade Tenderized Beef

 They do mention that their meat is blade tenderized which means they poke little holes in the beef to make it more tender.

 The drawback of doing this is that sometimes bacteria on the outside of the meat can be pushed deep within to the inner core.

 With Costco’s bulgogi it may not be a big issue because we aren’t really shooting for a medium rare type of cook where the meat in the center is still red.

 The problem arises when Costco blade or mechanically tenderizes their ribeye or New York steaks which we typically will not want to be cooked fully all the way through.